Omali Yeshitela: Tearing down of the City Hall mural

 Herman Goldner, the Mayor of St. Petersburg rejected the demands made by Yeshitela and SNCC stating, "our minorities had to learn to be less sensitive."
 Goldner also stated: "I find nothing offensive in the portrayal of strolling troubadours and picnickers at Pass-a-Grille Beach....
 I think you know that I, personally, am not a racist.
 I think... that all of our minority groups must mature to the point where self-consciousness is not a motivating factor for complaints."

-Yeshitela and the SNCC activists did not intend on tearing down the mural.
-The mural incident was prompted by white reporters and cops laughing at an older African woman who spoke at the December 29, 1966 demonstration at St. Petersburg City Hall.
-The poor and elderly woman had joined the protest march when it passed her house.
-She spoke of the exploitative insurance that the African working class had to endure in St. Petersburg, Florida.
-Yeshitela writes that the elderly woman "spoke 'broken English,' used double negatives and split infinitives, and the media and police personnel found her funny, treating her like entertainment."
-Yeshitela immediately marched into city hall and ripped down the 7 X 10 foot mural.
+The mural incident was prompted by white reporters and cops laughing at an older African woman who spoke at a December 29, 1966 demonstration at St. Petersburg City Hall.
+Yeshitela and five other SNCC members entered City Hall, removed the "Picnicking at the Pass-A-Grille" mural, walked through downtown carrying it, and were arrested by the city police.
 The incident hit the news wire and was covered by a variety of media sources throughout the United States including Jet Magazine which covered the incident in a two page spread.

-Yeshitela was sentenced to five years in state prison for the mural incident.
-While in prison, Omali Yeshitela organized the Junta of Militant Organizations (JOMO).
+Yeshitela was sentenced to state prison for the mural incident.
+He served two years in prison.